ICanBoogie/ActiveRecord/README.md

 ### Specifying a time zone

-The `#timezone` option specifies the time zone of the connection.
+The `ConnectionOptions::TIMEZONE` option specifies the time zone of the connection.

-## Models overview
+## Model overview

 A _model_ is an object-oriented representation of a database table, or a group of tables.
 A model is used to create, update, delete and query records.
 Models are instances of the [Model][]